Mathématique: Lantean Dream Team: Part 2

 “Noted,” Sheppard says, in what is, hopefully, a very cool way.

 “There ya go.”
 Rush gives him a bracing look, memory-free, body-free, game for most things, it seems.
-The man of his dreams.
+The man of his literal dreams.
 “Where are we headed?”

 “The Lantean control chair.
 Access is offset from the central spire, but it’s the dead center of the city.
 Heart of the star drive.
 And a nice walk.”
 Sheppard swallows.
 “Welcome to Atlantis.”